JohnnyBlocks/JBs-Lab-Production/_posts/2022-07-22-microsoft_edge.md

 ---
-layout: post
 author: JohnnyBlocks
+category: How-To
 title: Add The Microsoft Edge Browser
+tags: [ SteamDeck ]
+permalink: add-microsoft-edge-browser.html
 image: assets/images/microsoft-edge-water.jpg
-category: How-To
-tags: [ SteamDeck, SteamOS, MicroSoft ]
 ---

 This is the process to add the **Microsoft Edge** browser to your Steam Deck.